BlogDestinationsHiking in the Austrian Alps in 2026

 Switzerland is one of the most expensive places to visit in the Alps, due to the relatively high cost of accommodation, food and drink.
 Austria is significantly cheaper, so this could be a good option if you want to see some spectacular alpine scenery, but don’t want to break the bank!

 Hiking in the Austrian Alps is truly an amazing experience.
+For broader trip planning, read our Austria travel guide.
+For more European hiking inspiration, explore the best multi-day hikes in Europe.
 Looking for adventures in warmer regions of Europe?
 Check out hiking in Greece!

 Recent stories